Nissan Navara: Outside the U.S.

 The Nissan Navara Double Cab became available in Malaysia on 5 November 2008.
-It is available with a 2.5-liter diesel engine producing 128 kW and 403 Nm, only with a five-speed automatic.
+It is available with a 2.5-litre diesel engine producing 128 kW and 403 Nm, only with a five-speed automatic.
 A year later the six-speed manual version became available.
 The D22 series Nissan Frontier remains on sale in Malaysia with a manual transmission.

-In November 2008, Nissan Thailand Released the all new Nissan Navara Calibre with a 144 PS (106 kW) at 4000 rpm 36.3 kg·m (356 N·m; 263 ft·lbf) at 2000 rpm available with a five-speed automatic or a six-speed manual transmission.
+In November 2008, Nissan Thailand Released the all-new Nissan Navara Calibre with a 144 PS at 4,000 rpm, 36.3 kgm at 2,000 rpm engine.
+This was available with a five-speed automatic or a six-speed manual transmission.